mim/ling83800hw4/README.md

 ### What to turn in

 -   Your decoder script, and
--   predicted tags for the `data/test.tag` using this method.
+-   predicted tags for [data/test.tag](data/test.tag) using this method.

 ### Hints